This magazine takes you directly into the future!

 Furthermore, Meet generates a unique encryption key for every meeting which is then transmitted in an encrypted and secured RPC.
 Similar to Google Meets, Microsoft Teams includes several layers of security including encrypting all meetings to help keep information safe.

 It also offers packages that let you enable two-step authentication, making it harder for non-invited attendees to enter a meeting.
-In strong contrast, Zoom uses the AES 256-bit GCM encryption standard which was touted across all accounts from May 30.
+In strong contrast, Zoom has updated its encryption in 2024 and 2025 with post-quantum end-to-end encryption (E2EE).
+Along with that, the security tips for Zoom have also been updated and have been made safer.

 Zoom is said to have truly excelled when it comes to user interface and experience.
 It is also popular for its Gallery view display that accommodates up to 49 participants on a single screen.